TommyJD93/Philosophers/README.md

 </pre>

 You have surely noticed that we initialize and destroy the mutex, and you <b><i>have to</b></i> do that every time you want to use a mutex (destroy it after you finished using it) otherwise it won't work. <b><i>Please note that if you don't destroy a mutex you may end up having leaks, but on MacOS aren't detected.</b></i><br>
-If you want more informations about mutex i suggest you to take a look at the pthread documentation and to the video below<br>
+If you want more informations about mutex i suggest you to take a look at the pthread documentation and to the video below.<br><br>
 <a href='https://www.youtube.com/watch?v=oq29KUy29iQ'>video about mutex</a>

 <div align='center'><h1><a name='guide'>Step to step guide</a></h1></div>